 We are passionate about wool, knitting and design.
-We develop and manufacture yarns that support domestic textile production—designing, sourcing, dyeing and spinning our yarns within the USA.
+We develop and manufacture breed-specific yarns that support domestic textile production—designing, sourcing, dyeing and spinning our yarns within the USA.
 Our design team is committed to producing high-quality, sophisticated knitwear patterns for the modern handknitter, especially tailored for the wool yarns we create.

 Our in-house design team values clean, contemporary design with an eye for superior craftsmanship and knitterly detail.
 We strive to bring our customers original patterns that are both intuitive and enjoyable to work.
 Our mission is to integrate history and tradition with new trends and modern techniques.